mvp/uhubctl/README.md

 =========

-This utility was tested to compile and work on Linux (Ubuntu, Redhat/Fedora/CentOS), FreeBSD and Mac OS X.
+This utility was tested to compile and work on Linux (Ubuntu/Debian, Redhat/Fedora/CentOS, Arch Linux, Gentoo, OpenSUSE, Buildroot), FreeBSD and Mac OS X.

 While `uhubctl` compiles on Windows, USB power switching does not work on Windows because `libusb` is using `winusb.sys` driver, which according to Microsoft does not support